Kalest3/MetronomerBot/README.md

 Discord: Kaleste#6280 || Pokémon Showdown Nick: Gabriel Gottapok

-if you want contribute to MetronomerBot, you can start by adding new teams:
+if you want contribute to MetronomerBot, you can start adding new teams:

 ## Teams